 Priority Pass is an independent subscription-based program connecting you with a network of airport lounges around the world.
-In conjunction with buying access with hard cash, many of the top reward credit cards offers is as part of the given perks.

 As long as you’re a member, it doesn’t matter which airline you’re flying with and can go into any of its affiliated lounges.
 All you need is your membership number and a same-day boarding pass.

 Who Manages Priority Pass